Henry Keogh: Infeasibility of drowning scenario

 The method of drowning proposed by Manock was not possible when the physical location of the bath against the wall was considered, requiring an attacker to be positioned where a wall was located.
 Manock did not visit the scene until three months after the drowning theory was proposed.

 Maciej Henneberg, Professor of Anatomy at the University of Adelaide, South Australia, has stated that it would be impossible to drown someone by holding his or her legs over his or her head, as the power of the extensor muscles in a woman’s leg would always be greater than the power which a man could exert through a fingertip grip of the woman’s calf as proposed by Manock.

 Lack of review of autopsy

 Cheney's body was released for cremation on the same day that her death was considered a murder.
 The body was not examined by anybody other than Manock.

 Lack of consideration of other possibilities by Manock

-Manock stated at the committal hearing in Mr Keogh’s case that: “I was at no time looking or thinking that the death was accidental because I could find no explanation as to why she would drown.”
+Manock stated at the committal hearing in Keogh’s case that: “I was at no time looking or thinking that the death was accidental because I could find no explanation as to why she would drown.”
 Photographs taken at the scene reportedly show marks and swelling which may indicate the possibility of a severe allergic reaction.
 Manock did not at any stage review the medical records of Cheney.